 One of Helping Hands’ primary functions is to provide volunteer opportunities for medical professionals, medical students, and non-medical volunteers to serve in Nepal.
 As part of their experience, medical students are supervised by a licensed doctor from either the US or Nepal, depending on the time of year they volunteer.
 Volunteers can work in permanent clinics near Kathmandu or in a rural area, or in one of the mobile health camps that are organized throughout the year.

 In Nepal, Helping Hands has established a number of permanent clinics.
 In Kathmandu, Helping Hands founded a 100-bed general hospital.
-It also started two smaller clinics in the Kathmandu area, in Indrayani and Dharmasthali.
-Outside of Kathmandu, Helping Hands started a 25-bed hospital in Dang in the mid-western region of Nepal, and two smaller clinics, in the rural town of Khandbari (eastern Nepal), and the village of Phalebash (western Nepal).
+It also started a smaller clinic in Chainpur in eastern Nepal.

-The permanent hospitals and clinics provide a wide variety of services, including general outpatient care, surgery, OB/GYN, pediatric care, dentistry, ultrasounds and x-rays, and family planning.
+The permanent hospitals and clinics provide a wide variety of services, including general outpatient care, surgery, OBGYN, pediatric care, dentistry, ultrasounds and x-rays, and family planning.
 Medical professionals with specializations in these fields are encouraged to volunteer.
-Helping Hands welcomes family practice physicians, dentists, pediatricians, OB/GYNs, surgeons, internal medicine physicians, lab technicians, anesthesiologists, and registered nurses to apply to volunteer.
+Helping Hands welcomes Family Physicians, dentists, pediatricians, OBGYNs, surgeons, internal medicine physicians, lab technicians, anesthesiologists, medical assistants, and registered nurses to apply to volunteer.
 Medical students also receive supervision by a licensed physician.
-Helping Hands offers volunteers a unique opportunity to gain first hand experience in third-world medicine.
+Helping Hands offers volunteers a unique opportunity to gain first hand experience in global health in a low-resource setting.

-Helping Hands was established by Mr. Narayan Shrestha, a businessman from Boulder, Colorado.
+Helping Hands was established by Mr. Narayan Shrestha, a businessman and philanthropist in Boulder, Colorado.
 Mr. Shrestha is a native Nepali who migrated to the United States in the mid-1970’s and gradually started a number of small businesses.
 As his success grew, he became inspired to give something back to the people of his home village of Khandbari in eastern Nepal.

 In 1986, Mr. Shrestha decided to make a trip to his home town of Khandbari.
 He had arranged a trek for interested Americans who would go on a vacation during his trip.
 Several doctors and nurses happened to be vacationing on the trek.
 On the way the team ran into a child along the trail with a stick penetrating his chin and coming out of his mouth.
 It had been there for seven days and no one could remove it because his face was so infected and swollen.
 The doctors spent a night there, removed the stick, stitched and treated the wound.
 This gave the impetus for the seeds of Helping Hands to be sown.
 Mr. Shrestha thought of organizing treks for western medical volunteers who would help out in the villages while in Nepal and also enjoy a trek in the Himalayas.
 Thus, the motto of the organization was set as: “you give something to our village people and in exchange we will arrange you to trek and tour this beautiful country”.